 This week, we recreate how could have been Horace’s dinner.
 The poem does not provide sufficient information, but we will use other sources: De Re Coquinaria, the cookbook attributed to Apicius, and Lexicon by Hesychius, a 5th-century Greek grammarian.
 In Apicius’ book we find an interesting chickpea recipe, really simple, that would be surely appreciated by Horace (despite the distance in time, the cuisine described by Horace is very similar to De Re Coquinaria‘s recipes).
 We will use it adding the leeks.
 In addition, one of the ingredients of this recipe is merum, a term which in Horace’s lexicon means Falernian wine, his favorite one: a little luxury in a dish otherwise plebeian.

 In Hesychius’ book, instead, we find a complete description of the laganon, a fried flatbread mentioned also by Athenaeus.
-It is interesting that the author writes that the shape of laganon is circular as kapyria, according to Athenaeus a word equivalent to Roman tracta.
+It is interesting that the author writes that the laganon is a kind of cake similar to kapyria, according to Athenaeus a word equivalent to Roman tracta.
 From this source, we prepared the artolaganon, which means laganon bread, a few weeks ago.

 Chickpeas and lagane is still today a Southern-Italian traditional dish, but there the lagana are boiled with the legumes instead of fried, in a similar way as we have seen preparing ancient Roman pasta.
 In the Middle Ages, lagana or lasagna is a kind of pasta, fried or boiled, as we wrote in this article.